 - Skin damage and infection: There is a risk of scarring if an area is treated too aggressively.
 Infections can occur if the skin is punctured by improper use of the needle.

-There are 3 main types of electrolysis methods for removing hairs:
+It has been around for more than 100 years and has undergone many transformations and advancements.
+There are now 3 main types of electrolysis methods for removing hairs:

 - Galvanic: this is the most common type.
 The probe emits a galvanic current causing the salt and water in the hair follicle around the probe to be chemically altered producing lye.
 Lye is the caustic substance that is the destructive ingredient in the galvanic process.
 The lye dissolves the base of the follicle that causes hair growth.
 Galvanic electrolysis is more effective than thermolysis, although it takes longer than thermolysis or blend.
 Because lye is a fluid it can reach all parts of the follicle, therefore it can effectively treat distorted and curved follicles.
 This is also the slowest type of electrolysis.